 Information points in Central Park

-In any case, if you're lost or want to find the best route to get somewhere in Central Park you can go to any of the four information points in the park.
+In case you feel lost or want to find the best route to get somewhere in Central Park you can go to any of the four information points in the park.

-- Information Kiosk: There are three information kiosks in Central Park to go to if you have any questions during your visit: West 60th Street, West 72nd Street, and East 72nd Street.
+- Information Kiosk: In Central Park there are three information kiosks to go to if you have any questions during your visit: West 60th Street, West 72nd Street and East 72nd Street.

-If while visiting Central Park you feel the call of nature, don't worry, there are public restrooms!
-Below you'll see the ones that are open year-round:
+If you feel the call of nature while visiting Central Park, don't worry, there are public restrooms!
+Here are the ones that are open year-round:

-The best time to visit the park is spring or fall, two times when the beauty of Central Park's flora is at its peak with the blossoming of the vegetation or the changing color of the leaves on the trees, which is a beautiful spectacle of color for the eyes.
+Central Park is, without a doubt, one of the must-see things to do in Manhattan.
+The best time to visit the park is spring or fall, two times when the beauty of Central Park's flora is at its peak with the flowering of the vegetation or the changing color of the leaves on the trees, which is a beautiful spectacle of color for the eyes.

-However, winter also has its charm as the iconic Wollman Rink ice rink is set up and in summer Central Park is an oasis of cool breeze where you can rest when New York's high temperatures strike the city.
+However, winter also has its charm as the iconic Wollman Rink ice rink is set up and in summer Central Park is an oasis of coolness to relax in when New York's high temperatures are at their peak.

-What day is the best day to explore Central Park?
+What day of the week is the best day to explore Central Park?

-Any time is a good time to take a pleasant stroll through this Manhattan park but Sundays indeed have a special charm as it is a holiday and many New Yorkers take the opportunity to go to Central Park for a picnic in the meadows, a photo tour, sports, etc...
+Central Park tops the list of the best parks in New York and any time is a good time to take a nice walk through this Manhattan park, but it is true that Sundays have a special magic as it is a holiday and many New Yorkers take the opportunity to go to Central Park for a picnic in the meadows, a photo tour, sports, etc..

 What are the best views of Central Park?

-If you want to see Central Park from above, the best views are from the Top of the Rock or from the rooftop of the MET.
+But as with almost everything in New York, it is best to enjoy Central Park from a bird's eye view.
+If you want to see Central Park from above, the best views are from the Top of the Rock or from the terrace of the MET Museum.

 Frequently asked questions

-Is it dangerous riding a Bicycle in New York?
+Is it dangerous to ride a bicycle in New York?

-New York has improved a lot over the years for the common bicyclist, as there are many bike lanes available to use.
+New York has improved greatly in recent years for the average cyclist, thanks to the many bike lanes available for use.

-Can you ride bikes on sidewalks in NYC?
+Can you ride a bike on the sidewalks in New York City?

-Do I need to wear a helmet when riding a bike around New York?
+Should I wear a helmet while cycling in New York?

-Most bike tours and rental agencies will require that you wear a helmet for safety, and while it's not against the law it's definitely recommended to wear one, especially in a city as busy as New York.
+Most bike tours and rental agencies will ask you to wear a helmet for your safety, and although it is not required by law we strongly recommend that you wear one, especially in a city as busy as New York.